Steve McNair: Death

 On July 4, 2009, McNair was found dead from multiple gunshot wounds, along with the body of a 20-year-old woman named Sahel "Jenni" Kazemi, in a condominium rented by McNair in downtown Nashville.
-He was only 36 years old.
+He was 36 years old.
 Kazemi and McNair had been previously involved with each other romantically.
 The day of the shooting, text messages between the pair were exchanged proclaiming their love to one another in which Kazemi texted the victim, "u love me" in which McNair replied, "I love you baby."
 There was also a conversation about financial issues where McNair transferred $2,000 to Kazemi, who said she was "stressed" and needed to pay her phone bill.
 McNair then offered to come over to check on her after she said her chest felt heavy.
-The night of his death, McNair put his children to bed, and then at 11:00 p.m. he texted Kazemi "On my way."
+The night of his death, McNair put his children to bed, and then at 11:00 p.m. he texted Kazemi, "On my way."

 McNair, who was believed to have been asleep on the couch when the shooting occurred, was shot twice in the chest and twice in the head, with only one of the shots coming from closer than 3 ft.
 After killing him, Kazemi sat on the couch beside him and shot herself in the temple.
 The bodies were discovered by McNair's friends, Wayne Neely and Robert Gaddy, who called 911.
 The Nashville police declared McNair's death a murder-suicide, with Kazemi as the perpetrator and McNair as the victim.
 The 9-mm gun used was found under Kazemi's body and later tests revealed "trace evidence of (gunpowder) residue on her left hand.
 Kazemi had a worsening financial situation and also suspected that McNair was in another extramarital relationship.

 Two days before their deaths, Kazemi was pulled over in a black 2007 Cadillac Escalade in Nashville.
 McNair was in the passenger seat and Vent Gordon, a chef at a restaurant McNair owned, was in the back seat.
 The vehicle was registered in the names of both McNair and Kazemi.
 She was charged with driving under the influence of alcohol.
 McNair was not arrested, instead leaving in a taxi with Gordon, despite Kazemi repeatedly asking the arresting officer to tell McNair to come to the police car to talk to her.
 However, McNair later bailed Kazemi out of jail.
 The police later stated that after being released from jail, Kazemi purchased the gun from a convicted murderer she met while looking for a buyer for her Kia.